fgeorges/mlproj/README.md

 ## TODO

 - new command `help` to display help about other commands
+- new command `load` to load data on databases
+- new command `test` to run tests from command line
 - new command to install a XAR/XAW file
 - new command to install a XAR/XAW from CXAN
 - new command to publish to CXAN